daevilb/Veckopeng/README.md

 The core idea is to keep the payment flow:

-> *Tap once in Veckopeng ➜ your payment app opens ➜ confirm ➜ done.*
+> Tap once in Veckopeng → your payment app opens → confirm → done.

 ---